grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

   - Most visualization changes and most additions to the UI should be in the What's new document, even when they seem small.
 - Almost every change or addition associated with Prometheus and Loki is of interest, too.
 - What's new content should also include changes that require customers to do something, like change their API keys to Service Accounts, or stop using a deprecated API or plugin.
-- A What's new doc should include announcements—things we want customers to notice and try out.
+- A What's new doc should include announcements—things for customers to notice and try out.
-  These could also be notable community contributions where we want to thank a contributor.
+  These could also be notable community contributions to thank a contributor.

 When in doubt, ask your nearest PM or EM.
 Err on the side of _yes, put it in What's new_.